Swirrl/table2qb/examples/ons-trade/readme.md

 This produces the output in [regional-trade.ttl](./regional-trade.ttl).

-## Alternative versions
+## Split pipeline variation

-- [Split pipelines](./split) involves multiple csvw pipelines that each create a different aspect of the cube.
-This would allow distinct outputs to handled separately (loaded into distinct graphs etc)
+The [Split pipelines](./split) involves multiple csvw pipelines that each create a different resource of the cube - i.e. one pipeline per `rdf:type`.
+This would allow distinct outputs to handled separately (loaded into distinct graphs etc).
+It also obviates the need to include json-ld in the metadata; instead of creating this during the preparation phase (and having it passed through the translation unchanhed) we can use the translation phase to create this directly.